FranzZbinden/Python-Challenge/README.md

 # Python Learning Repository

 ## Overview
-The purpose of this repository is for my own learning — to explore Python topics that go beyond what’s usually covered in typical courses.
+The purpose of this repository is for my own learning, to explore Python topics that go beyond what’s usually covered in typical courses.
 It’s a place for me to experiment, take notes, and deepen my understanding of the language and its advanced concepts.

 ## References